Build a Knowledge Base

 User-facing — For customers.
 Public help center, FAQ.
 Only curated, approved content.
 Different access and compliance requirements.

-Many platforms support both.
-Separate instances or access controls.
+Many platforms support both with separate instances or access controls.

 Maintenance and Updating